Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 The Ideal London Combination

-For complete protection — whole-house limescale elimination AND clean safe drinking water — the gold standard is a water softener for the whole house PLUS a reverse osmosis system at the kitchen drinking tap.
+For complete protection — whole-house limescale elimination AND clean safe drinking water — the gold standard for London homes is a water softener for the whole house PLUS a reverse osmosis system at the kitchen drinking tap.

 The RO at the drinking tap removes the sodium added by the softener, giving you genuinely clean, fresh tasting drinking water while the softener protects every appliance in the house.